-The team's results are published in the July 1 issue of The Astrophysical Journal Letters.
+The team’s results appeared July 1 in The Astrophysical Journal Letters.

 The Hubble Space Telescope is a cooperative project between NASA and the European Space Agency.
 NASA’s Goddard Space Flight Center in Greenbelt, Md., manages the telescope.
 The Space Telescope Science Institute (STScI) in Baltimore, Md., conducts Hubble science operations.
 STScI is operated by the Association of Universities for Research in Astronomy Inc. in Washington.

 For images and more information about 47 Tucanae, visit:

 For more information about the Hubble Space Telescope, visit: